-Your participation in this survey, which aims to gather insights and perspectives on accessibility and accommodations at colleges and universities, is greatly valued and appreciated.
+Your participation in the two surveys below, aimed to gather your insights and perspectives on accessibility and accommodations at colleges and universities, is greatly valued and appreciated.

 Welcome students, parents, teachers and support professionals.
-We’re are excited to have you here!
+We’re excited to have you here!

 We look forward to supporting your success in your educational journey!